 - send some of our best singers to the high end Eton Choral Courses each summer.
 We would like to raise enough money to send up to ten pupils per year at a total annual cost of £7,000 (£700 per pupil).

 - broaden our rare instrument scheme which promotes the playing of the tuba, double bass, oboe, bassoon, trombone, marimba, alto flute, tenor sax and french horn.
-This year we've raised £5,500 for instrument purchases, from a generous donation by the Thomas Cook Children's Charity.
-We need a further; £4,242 to buy a marimba, £1,360 for an alto flute, £850 for tenor sax and £1,500 for a french horn.
+This year we've raised £5,500 for instrument purchases, from a generous donation by the Thomas Cook Children's Charity and £750 from the EMI Music Sound Foundation for the purchase of a double horn.
+We need a further; £4,242 to buy a marimba, £1,360 for an alto flute, £850 for a tenor sax and £1,500 for a french horn.
 Hear about the scheme from the school's Director of Music, Ed Watkins

 - fund instrumental tuition for ten musically talented pupils per year on each of these rare instruments at a cost of £4,200.